awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-ip-access-control-groups.md

 # IP Access Control Groups for Your WorkSpaces<a name="amazon-workspaces-ip-access-control-groups"></a>

 An *IP access control group* acts as a virtual firewall that controls the IP addresses from which users are allowed to access their WorkSpaces\.
 You can associate each IP access control group with one or more directories\.
-You can associate up to 25 IP access control groups with each directory\.
+You can create up to 100 IP access control groups per AWS account\.
+However, you can only associate up to 25 IP access control groups with a single directory\.

 There is a default IP access control group associated with each directory\.
 The default group allows all traffic\.
 If you associate an IP access control group with a directory, the default IP access control group is disassociated\.